-- 74. Life Care reinforced its Ultra High RUG targets through the mantra that "everyone admitted will receive 2+ hours of therapy per day unless proven otherwise." - 75.
-For example, in a presentation given at a Bluegrass Region meeting for Rehab Managers in March 2007, Life Care stated that "[Executive director], RSM [Rehab Services
+75. Life Care reinforced its Ultra High RUG targets through the mantra that "everyone admitted will receive 2+ hours of therapy per day unless proven otherwise."
+ANSWER: Life Care denies the allegations of Paragraph 75.

-Manager] and rehab team will develop the RU philosophy" and "All [Life Care Center] residents to receive 2+ hrs of therapy per day.
+76. For example, in a presentation given at a Bluegrass Region meeting for Rehab Managers in March 2007, Life Care stated that "[Executive Director], RSM [Rehab Services Manager] and rehab team will develop the RU philosophy" and "All [Life Care Center] residents to receive 2+ hrs of therapy per day.
 We start at 2+ hrs and adjust from there."
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the remaining allegations of Paragraph 76, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.

-- 76. While Life Care presentations in 2006 and 2007 reflected a daily target of 2 hours of therapy, by 2008 Life Care presentations reflected an increase in the corporate target that "[e]veryone admitted will receive 2.5 hours of therapy per day unless proven otherwise."
-(Emphasis added.) - 77.
-Life Care made its Rehab Managers "prove otherwise" in various ways.
-In some divisions, Rehab Managers had to submit regular emails to their Regional Rehab Directors and other regional staff to justify why particular beneficiaries failed to qualify for the Ultra High RUG level or why beneficiaries were downcoded from Ultra High to a lower RUG level. - 78.
-In the Heartland Division, Rehab Managers had to submit their RUG level information to a Resource Utilization Specialist who would question facility employees about any beneficiaries that failed to reach the targeted RUG level. - 79.
-This Resource Utilization Specialist questioned the rehabilitation therapy provided to each patient even though she was a not a physical, occupational, or speech language pathologist, but rather a registered nurse.
-Moreover, the Resource Utilization Specialist conducted her reviews remotely without having met, evaluated, or seen the beneficiaries and without having reviewed their medical charts. - 80.
-In one email, for example, the Resource Utilization Specialist asked about one patient, "why rehab high with 3 therapies treating?" rather than reaching a higher RUG level (e.g., Ultra High or Very High).
+77. While Life Care presentations in 2006 and 2007 reflected a daily target of 2 hours of therapy, by 2008 Life Care presentations reflected an increase in the corporate target that "[e] veryone admitted will receive 2.5 hours of therapy per day unless proven otherwise."
+(Emphasis added.)
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the remaining allegations of Paragraph 77, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.

+78. Life Care made its Rehab Managers "prove otherwise" in various ways.
+In some divisions, Rehab Managers had to submit regular emails to their Regional Rehab Directors and other regional staff to justify why particular beneficiaries failed to qualify for the Ultra High RUG level or why beneficiaries were downcoded from Ultra High to a lower RUG level.
+ANSWER: Life Care denies the allegations of Paragraph 78.

+79. In the Heartland Division, Rehab Managers had to submit their RUG level information to a Resource Utilization Specialist who would question facility employees about any beneficiaries that failed to reach the targeted RUG level.

+80. This Resource Utilization Specialist questioned the rehabilitation therapy provided to each patient even though she was a not a physical, occupational, or speech language pathologist, but rather a registered nurse.
+Moreover, the Resource Utilization Specialist conducted her reviews remotely without having met, evaluated, or seen the beneficiaries and without having reviewed their medical charts.

+39 Case 1:08-cv-00251-HSM-WBC Document 163 Filed 04/28/14 Page 39 of 84 PageID #: ANSWER: Life Care denies the allegations of Paragraph 80.

+81. In one email, for example, the Resource Utilization Specialist asked about one patient, "why rehab high with 3 therapies treating?" rather than reaching a higher RUG level (e.g., Ultra High or Very High).
 In another email, she asked whether a different patient would be appropriate for additional therapy because the patient would only need "about 6-7 minutes per day more therapy to get to the next [billing] category."
-In yet another email, she asked why therapy staff "missed very high [RUG level] by 50 minutes . . . ."
-Just as divisional and regional staff closely monitored Ultra High levels, they also scrutinized their facilities' average lengths of stay and forced their facility staff to defend patient stays that were deemed to be too short.
+In yet another email, she asked why therapy staff "missed very high [RUG level] by 50 minutes ...."
+ANSWER: Life Care states that the referenced documents speak for themselves.
+Life Care denies the remaining allegations of Paragraph 81, including to the extent the allegations mischaracterize the e-mails, their meaning, or their relevance.

+82. Just as divisional and regional staff closely monitored Ultra High levels, they also scrutinized their facilities' average lengths of stay and forced their facility staff to defend patient stays that were deemed to be too short.